Protected: Langston Hughes in Reno – timeline

 Oscar Hammonds was one of early Reno’s most remarkable Black citizens.
 He was President of the NAACP when it organized, in 1919, the first in the state of Nevada, and he was Bethel AME’s caretaker in many senses of the word for decades.
 In reports from Reno published in the Chicago Defender, the social activities of him and his wife, Mabel, are noted as many times as anyone’s.
 He helped organize the Progressive Club in 1922 (later changed to the Criterion Club) to raise funds for the church; he chaired its entertainment committee and helped organize smokers and dances, some of which featured the Hammonds Harmony Four.
 She helped organize the Women’s Mite Missionary society, which often met at their home, at 537 E. Scott Street.
 To raise funds for new church pews, the Criterions hosted Mme.
 Anita Patti Brown, Black Patti, in a 1923 “musical treat seldom enjoyed by the people of this city.”
 He was also president of the Booker Washington Forum.

-He led the Hammonds Harmony Four that entertained frequently and starred in at least three productions of Ethiopia at the Bar of Justice.
-As late as 1941, he was a trustee at Bethel AME, helping to raise funds for renovations.
+The Hammonds Harmony Four entertained frequently and starred in at least three productions of Ethiopia at the Bar of Justice.
+As late as 1941, he was a trustee at Bethel AME, helping to raise funds for renovations; church records indicate that he often contributed the requisite amount of money needed to balance its books.

 Nov 16